BCSPL Frequently Asked Questions

 In addition, information about the EA Sports League Selection and Evaluation Policies and Procedures can be found here.

-- **fees are reduced for the Under 18 age group as the season is shortened.
+- **fees are reduced for the Under 18 age group as the season is only phase 1

 Fees include the following: